Recruiters looking to hire cyber security experts are no strangers to crippling challenges such as:

 Step 2: Create a Job Description

-The next step is to create an effective job description.
+The next step is to create an effective job description for cyber security expert role.
 Take inspiration from the example outlined below:

 Position Title: Cyber Security Specialist